Safe Harbor is a local nonprofit here in the upstate of South Carolina, dedicated to helping victims of domestic abuse in a variety of ways.

 Until recently, those “ways” didn’t include a whole lot of interaction with evangelical and fundamentalist churches.
 Until recently, when a person coming out of abuse wanted to find a conservative church that was safe, a conservative church that understood or at least wanted to understand, Safe Harbor didn’t have much to offer in the way of recommendations.

-I was privileged to be part of a team that included pastors, counselors, and domestic abuse survivors, to form a CARE covenant (Commitments, Affirmations, Responses, and Education) that conservative churches can sign.
+I have been privileged to be part of a team that included pastors, counselors, and domestic abuse survivors, to form a CARE covenant (Commitments, Affirmations, Responses, and Education) that conservative churches can sign.
 By signing, they’ll acknowledge that domestic abuse (which is defined in the covenant) is a real problem, and that marriage gives no permission for one partner to manipulate and control the other.

 Churches who sign the CARE covenant will actually commit to preaching against domestic abuse, in order to help people in their congregations know what it is, know that it’s wrong, and know that they can safely report abuse to the church leaders, who will deal with it as a sin.
 Churches who sign the CARE covenant are committed to put the safety and needs of the victim above the institution of marriage.
 Churches who sign it are committing to getting educated about abuse and best practices.